Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Evidence meeting the Australian Study Requirement

-2 academic years equivalent of study in Australia, physically present for 16 months
+2 academic years; physically present 16 months

 🗣️

-3. English Language Evidence
+3. English Evidence

-Citizens of these countries are exempt from English testing
+These citizens are exempt from testing

 🏥